Model Capabilities

 Key Features

-• Think Before Responding: Thinks through problems step-by-step before delivering an answer.
+- Think Before Responding: Reasoning models think through problems step-by-step before delivering an answer.

-• Math & Quantitative Strength: Excels at numerical challenges and logic puzzles.
+- Math & Quantitative Strength: Excels at numerical challenges, logic puzzles, and complex analytical tasks.

 Encrypted Reasoning Content